ChaosJape/ChaosFrontend/README.md

 # ChaosFrontend
-A repo of some frontend templates.
+It's a repo of a frontend application.